William-Ogilvie/NYC-taxi-data-analysis/README.md

 Now if you are going to use a GPU isntance you will need to modify the hyperparam_tuning_bash.sh script.
 Specifically change USE_GPU to be 1 rather than 0.
 Then change ENV to environment_gpu.yml rather than enviornment_cpu.yml.
 You may also want to change the name of the docker image under IMAGE for completness.

-Then once you connect to the instance run the following commands inside the home dir:
+Then once you connect to the instance run the following commands inside the home directory:

 ```bash
 mkdir -p project logs